Achievable logoAchievable logo

 • Circuit machines

-• Machines and racks should be at least 36" apart
+• Machines and racks should be at least 36" apart.

-• Circuit training pathways: 4–7 feet wide
+• Circuit training pathways should be 4-7 feet wide.

 Stretching/warm-up area: